geetpurohit/AStarIsBorn/Readme.md

 cell of the agent toward the target (= forward), resulting in Repeated Forward A*

 Now, it is important to note that Repeated A* has a g-value g(s) (infinity, initially), which is the length of the shortest path from the start state to state s found by the A* search and thus an upper bound on the distance from the start state to state s.
 Repeated Forward A* needs to break ties to decide which cell to expand next if several cells have the same smallest f-value.
 It can either break ties in favor of cells with smaller g-values or in favor of cells with larger g-values.
-This results in a Repeated Forward A* favoring a smaller g-value versus favoring a larger g-value.
+This results in a Repeated Forward A* favoring a smaller g-value versus favoring a larger g-value...

 ### *Repeated Backward A*
 or from the target toward the current cell